FIDE World Fischer Random Chess Championship 2019: Quarterfinals

 The quarterfinals were played online from October 4 to 6 2019.
+They can be viewed on Chess.com.

 The first day saw matches between pairs of players.
 On the second day, the four losers played each other in pairs in a sort of repechage.
 On the third day, the winners of the first two days played each other in pairs.
-The three winners qualified for the semifinals: Caruana, Wesley So and Ian Nepomniachtchi.
-Each match of the quarterfinals consisted of two “slow” rapid games (45 minutes for 40 moves plus 15 minutes for the rest, without increment), two “fast” rapid games (15 minutes plus 2 seconds increment) and 2 blitz games (3 minutes plus 2 seconds increment).
-FIDE did not explain why the slow rapid games were not called classical when 60 minutes is the minimum for a classical game.
-The games were weighted differently: 3 points for each slow rapid game, 2 points for each fast rapid game and 1 point for each blitz game.
-Only one match was tied after the 6 games, the one between Nepomniachtchi and Alireza Firouzja on the first day.
-Nepomniachtchi won the deciding Armageddon game.
+The three winners qualified for the semifinals: Caruana, Wesley So, and Ian Nepomniachtchi.

+Each match of the quarterfinals consisted of two "slow" rapid games (45 minutes for 40 moves plus 15 minutes for the rest, without increment), two "fast" rapid games (15 minutes plus 2 seconds increment), and 2 blitz games (3 minutes plus 2 seconds increment).
+The games were weighted differently: 3 points for each slow rapid game, 2 points for each fast rapid game, and 1 point for each blitz game.
+This way, a player who lost all the slow rapid games of a match could catch up by and only by winning all the remaining (fast rapid & blitz) games to decide the match by Armageddon.